functionFox/AchievementDetective/README.md

 - 🧠 Smart detection (no duplicate or historical spam)
 - 🧪 Built-in test toast system for debugging

+## ✨✨ Latest Update(s)
+- Config page opens on launch
+- Config page now has a button to end the program

 ---

 ## 💖 Support Development